Last Updated on February 2, 2023 by The Filtery

 Their warm fall scents include Pumpkin Spice, Cozy Autumn, Log Cabin, Spiced Chai, Mulled Cider, and Apple Crisp.
 They also have wax melts!

-Grow Fragrance
+Grow Fragrance (Refillable/Low-Waste Non-Toxic Fall Candles)

-$34
+Price: $34

-3.5 or 6.5 or oz.
+Sizes: 6.5 oz.

 Grow Fragrance originally started with their line of non-toxic, plant-based room/fabric spray, but has since expanded to candles as well.
 Their fragrances are 100% certified plant-based, their soy and coconut wax blend is made in the USA, and their lead-free, unbleached, cotton wick is made in Germany.
-You can find every single one of their ingredients transparently listed on each product page, too—something that very few candle companies do.

 Not only that, but their candles come in infinitely recyclable inserts that are also made in the USA out of recycled aluminum.
 Whenever you’re finished with a candle, you can just buy a refill and place it into your refillable vessel.

 Grow carries a core collection of scents year-round, but they also release seasonal collections as well.
-Their fall scents include Ginger Pumpkin, Pear Cider, and Blondewood.
+Their fall scents include Ginger Pumpkin, Pear Cider, and Woodland Sage.
 Even though these seasonal scents are not always available for direct purchase, you can get your hands on them early by becoming a Grow Insider (which is essentially a $29/year membership that gets you perks like free shipping, access to exclusive scents, and more).

 Eight Hands Farm & Bee Co.
+(Phthalate-Free Fall Candles)

-14 oz.
+Sizes: 14 oz.

 We love this farm stand, based in New Jersey and available on Etsy.
 They make handmade goods (like soaps, skincare, and candles) “inspired by their bees.”
 They use beeswax that’s ethically sourced from their own hives, combined with soy wax, a cotton wick, phthalate-free fragrance oils, and natural essential oils.
 It’s all hand-poured into an amber glass jar or metal tin.